Lying in state: United States

-Lying in state in the United States is the rare honor either authorized by a congressional resolution or approved by the congressional leadership, when permission is granted by survivors, to a deceased member of government (or former member) whereby his or her remains are placed in the rotunda of the United States Capitol in Washington, D.C. for public viewing.
+Lying in state in the United States is the rare honour either authorized by a congressional resolution or approved by the congressional leadership, when permission is granted by survivors, to a deceased member of government (or former member) whereby his or her remains are placed in the rotunda of the United States Capitol in Washington, D.C. for public viewing.
 The casket is guarded by members of the six branches of the United States armed forces.
-By regulation and custom, only presidents, military commanders, justices of the Supreme Court, and members of Congress are granted the honor of lying in state.
+By regulation and custom, only presidents, military commanders, justices of the Supreme Court, and members of Congress are granted the honour of lying in state.

-It differs from lying in honor in that individuals lying in state have guards of honor representing each branch of the U.S. Armed Forces, while individuals lying in honor have the U.S. Capitol Police as civilian guards of honor.
-Six Americans have lain in honor, beginning in 1998.
-In 2005, Rosa Parks became the first woman to lie in honor in the United States Capitol.
+It differs from lying in honour in that individuals lying in state have guards of honour representing each branch of the U.S. Armed Forces, while individuals lying in honour have the U.S. Capitol Police as civilian guards of honour.
+Six Americans have lain in honour, beginning in 1998.
+In 2005, Rosa Parks became the first woman to lie in honour in the United States Capitol.

-Except for Presidents and former Presidents, the honor is not automatic.
-Not all those entitled to the honor have it accepted by their survivors.
-The first leader to receive this honor was Henry Clay, former Speaker of the House of Representatives, when he died in 1852.
-Since then, the honor has been extended to 36 people, including 12 presidents and four unknown soldiers, representing U.S. service members who have died without their remains being identified.
+Except for presidents and former presidents, the honour is not automatic.
+Not all those entitled to the honour have it accepted by their survivors.
+The first leader to receive this honour was Henry Clay, former Speaker of the House of Representatives, when he died in 1852.
+Since then, the honour has been extended to 36 people, including 12 presidents and four unknown soldiers, representing U.S. service members who have died without their remains being identified.
 Harry Truman, Richard Nixon and their families declined services at the Capitol.
-To date, only those who have lain in state have done so upon the catafalque constructed for the funeral of Abraham Lincoln.
-Those who have lain in honor have been borne on other biers.
+To date, most of those who have lain in state have done so upon the catafalque constructed for the funeral of Abraham Lincoln.
+Those who have lain in honour have been borne on other biers.

 States and cities

-Some U.S. states and cities extend similar honors.
+Some U.S. states and cities extend similar honours.

 Arizona

-Upon his death in August 2018, U.S. Senator John McCain lay in state at the State Capitol of his home state of Arizona before receiving the same honor in the U.S. Capitol two days later.
+Upon his death in August 2018, U.S. Senator John McCain lay in state at the State Capitol of his home state of Arizona before receiving the same honour in the U.S. Capitol two days later.

 California

 After a memorial service outside the Polk Street entrance of San Francisco City Hall on 29 November 1978, Mayor George Moscone and city Supervisor Harvey Milk lay in state in the Rotunda until 30 November, after their assassination by former Supervisor Dan White.
 The chamber was also filled with more than 400 floral tributes to the two men.

 In San Francisco, Mayor Ed Lee lay in state in the Rotunda of San Francisco City Hall after his death in office on 12 December 2017.
+Senator Dianne Feinstein, who served as San Francisco mayor from 1978 to 1988, also lay in state in the rotunda on 4 October 2023, prior to a funeral service the following day.